liyi-david/reo-learn/README.md

 - realize the EQuery function **finished**
 - put time channels in
 - there's problem in 2-buffer. in the second round, obstables cannot be displayed properly
+- lack of redundant in SeqSimulate lead to little problems in Equivanlence Query

 ## logs